EDVC-Python-Assignments/CIS3330-CODE-8-Correlations-and-ANOVA/README.md

 ## Instructions

+In this coding assignment you are asked to complete two things:

+1. Correlation matrix for the datasets **Flight_Delays_2018.csv** and **coffee.csv**.
+2. Conduct ANOVA analysis on the **coffee.csv** for a subset of coffee "Location_Country" that are not significantly different and one subset of data that are significantly different

+## Deliverables

+* Submit all your code in the code repository
+* Submit the results and visualizations of your analysis on a word document in the code repository and blackboard

 ## Useful Python Code
 * Import statsmodels formula api to execute an ANOVA analysis
   * `import statsmodels.formula.api as sm_api`